kiwi0fruit/ultimate-question/articles/dxb.md

 ([Charles Sanders Peirce, 1902-1905](https://en.wikipedia.org/wiki/Pragmatic_maxim))

 It states that our understanding of anything is limited to expected experimental results of actions (“practical consequences”).
 But certainly we can do better and also obtain understanding about the past events or “virtual” events that precede results of actions-experiments.
 Good way for this is to extend pragmatic maxim with [Falsifiability](https://en.wikipedia.org/wiki/Falsifiability).
 It states that all useful theories should have precise predictions about experimental results of actions.
 And such predictions should be possible to refute in the experiment.
-A useful theory would "survive" all such attempts to refute it.
+A useful theory would “survive” all such attempts to refute it.
 A useless theory won't provide experiments to refute it.

 I'm sure that past events and “virtual” events that are described by the theory also form our understanding of the universe.
 We should not deny them realism.
 The problem is that we are not completly sure that the theory really describes events of the past.
 There can be many different theories that make the same predictions of the experimental results but differ in descriptions of the past and "virtual" events.
 One or them is the real one that corresponds to the history of the universe.